 The PEN was established by the Conference of the Parties (COP) to the Stockholm Convention at its fourth meeting in 2009 (decision SC-4/5).
 It was tranferred from the Secretariat of the Stockholm convention to UN Environment in 2011 (COP-5).
 The PEN informs on the progress of work to every meeting of the Conference of the Parties (COP) to the Stockholm convention and United Nationas Environment Assambly.

-The PEN is coordinated by the Secretariat, hosted by UN Environment Chemicals and Waste Branch.
+The PEN is coordinated by the Secretariat, hosted by UN Environment Chemicals and Health Branch.
 The Secretariat works in close collaboration with the Basel, Rotterdam and Stockholm Conventions Secretariat.

 The PEN is comprised of an Advisory Committee and PEN members.
 The Advisory Committee oversees the work of the PEN and meets annually to review the activities undertaken and establish the direction for future work.
 Membership to the PEN is open to governments, inter-governmental organizations, donors, PCB holders, non-governmental organizations, industry, experts/academia, Stockholm and Basel Conventions Regional Centres and business sectors.